xbeat/Machine-Learning/README.md

 ## Polars A Beginners Guide to the Python Dataframe Library

 Introduction to Polars Polars is a fast and efficient DataFrame library for Python, written in Rust.
 It provides a user-friendly interface similar to pandas but with better performance and memory efficiency.

+## Correlation vs Causation Understanding the Difference

+Understanding Correlation

+Correlation measures the statistical relationship between two variables, indicating how they move together.
+It quantifies the strength and direction of their linear relationship, producing values between -1 and +1, where -1 indicates perfect negative correlation and +1 perfect positive correlation.

 ## Predictive Modeling with AutoML in Python